Topological insulators and geometry of vector bundles: Charge pumping and topology

 To make $|\psi_a\ket$ an eigenstate of the full Hamiltonian, demand that hopping part acts on it as $\hat H_{hop}|\psi_a\ket=0$.
 One finds that

-thus with this value of $r$ the state $|\psi_a\ket$ is an eigenstate of the full Hamiltonian, $\hat H |\psi_a\ket = U_a|\psi_a\ket$.
 By construction, the state is supported only on the orbitals of type $a$.
-On can say that the components of $|\psi_a\ket$ vanish on $b$ sites as a result of the destructive interference of the hopping amplitudes from the adjacent $a$ sites.
-This is the reason why one needs two similar atoms at the ends of the chain.
+One can say that the components of $|\psi_a\ket$ vanish on $b$ sites as a result of the destructive interference of the hopping amplitudes from the adjacent $a$ sites.
+Note, however, that the solution is not exact, since the last $b$ site has a single neighbor of the $a$ type.
+Still, the solution is quite accurate even for the chain with $N=20$ unit cells, as shown in the right panel of Fig.~\ref{Fig:ExpDecay}.

-For the protocol given by Eq.~\eqref{Eq:DelocPump}, we have $|r|>1$ for $p\in(0, \pi)$ and $|r|<1$ for $p \in (\pi, 2\pi)$.
-Thus the state $|\psi_a\ket$ is exponentially localized at the right end for the first half of the cycle and resides at the left end for the second half.
-Its energy is $U_a(p) = -\Delta_0 \cos p$.
-The Fig.~\ref{Fig:DelocPumpSpec} shows the spectrum of the chain computed numerically with the \textsc{PythTB} package \cite{PythTB}.
-One can check that the spectrum of the bulk states is very close to that of the periodic system given by Eq.~\eqref{Eq:BlochBands}.
-We also have an edge state with the spectrum given exactly by the function $U_a(p)$.

-Note that for $p=0, \pi$ the state $|\psi_a\ket$ is delocalized, since $|r|=1$.
-At these points, the corresponding branch of the spectrum touches the bulk bands.
-In a sharp contrast with dimerized charge pump, here the current is generated by a single state that bounces back and forth through the whole crystal.
+\exr{Using an ansatz similar to Eq.~\eqref{Eq:Psia}, find an approximate eigenstate localized at the right end of the chain.}